xyzhang30/Game_Engine_and_Authoring_Env/doc/plan/DESIGN_PLAN.md

 ### Backend

 The backend will support the building, parsing and running of various different turn-based physics games such as air hockey, mini golf, pinball, bowling, etc.
-We plan to abstract the objects and rules for each game and to use design patterns to ensure its flexibility of handling games with very different functionalities.
+We plan to abstract the objects and abstract rules/conditions for each game into commands and to use design patterns to ensure its flexibility of handling different games with varied functionalities.
-...